 The bricks for my other three gizmos have similar "Input" statements.
 The net result is that all I need for powering these gizmos and/or their chargers in Europe is a plug adapter for each one.
 A plug adapter does not change anything electrically.
 It only changes the prongs on your plugs.
 For details of the different plugs in use see the section below on plug adapters.

 If you have several gizmos, then instead of a plug adapter for each gizmo it would be better to have a 250 volt power surge strip with a European plug or a plug adapter on the cord.
 Outlets in European hotels are scarce.
-See the power surge strips in the Amazon advert column on the right.
-The surge strip with six outlets has a Continental Schucko plug, good for most of Europe except Italy, Switzerland, Britain, and Ireland.
-If you are going to Britain or Ireland you will also need the Continental to UK plug adapter listed just below the power surge strip.
+A surge strip with a Continental Schuko plug is good for most of Europe except Italy, Switzerland, Britain, and Ireland.
+If you are going to Britain or Ireland you will also need a Continental to UK plug adapter.

 Here is a side-by-side view of a Schuko and a Euro plug adapter.
 Notice the larger prongs on the Schuko plug.
 Also notice the previously mentioned ground strips on the side of the Schuko, and the barely visible hole in the contact on the back side in this view.
-That hole serves as the ground port for a prong in the wall outlet as found in several countries.
-Both of these devices are advertised near the top of the right hand column.
+That black hole serves as the ground port for a prong in the wall outlet as found in several countries.

 The advertised three outlet power surge strip has an American three wire grounded plug.
 You will need to bring appropriate plug adapters for the countries you are visiting because American grounded and ungrounded plug adapters are virtually unknown and unavailable in Europe.